bring/hedwig/src/shared/components/icon-functional/Icon-functional.md

-## Icon - Functional
+{navigation}

-We use functional icons from Font Awesome
+> We use functional icons from Font Awesome

 ```hint
 For service icons and logos, see [Icon-link](/Icon-link)